-Smart About STEM Certificate (Page 29) Use this certificate with mentees to set a goal of exploring careers in each STEM area (Science, Technology, Engineering, Math).
-Learn more about STEM lessons on pages 12-13.
+Smart About STEM Certificate (Page 29) Challenge students to explore 10 STEM careers to complete this certificate.
+Set a goal of exploring careers in each STEM area (Science, Technology, Engineering, Math).
+Learn more about STEM on pages 12-13.

-Career Connections Certificate (Page 30) Use this certificate with mentees to set a goal of exploring at least one career in each of the following categories:
+Career Connections Certificate (Page 30)

+Invite students to explore 10 different careers to complete this certificate.
+Set a goal of exploring a career in each of these areas: